ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | If everything goes well, `npm start` has started the web server and conveniently opened a browser
 | pointing to [localhost:3000](http://localhost:3000).
 |
-| As a next step, let's add the ag-Grid NPM packages.
+| As a next step, let's add the AG Grid NPM packages.
 Run the following command in `my-app`
 | (you may need a new instance of the terminal):
 |
 | ```bash